Since most home burglaries occur when thieves enter through unlocked doors

 Relatively handy homeowners should be able to install most types of locks.

-If you want to go it on your own, youll need one or two special drill
+If you want to go it alone, youll need one or two special drill bits to

-bits to make large-diameter holes with a 3/8-inch electric drill.
-Most
+make large-diameter holes with a 3/8-inch electric drill.
+Most homeowners

-homeowners should be able to add a vertical or horizontal deadbolt lock
+should be able to add a vertical or horizontal deadbolt lock to a basement

-to a basement door or back door that does not need to be unlocked from
+door, or a back door that does not need to be unlocked from the outside,

-the outside by using a small bit to drill the screw holes.
-Discard the
+by using a small bit to drill the screw holes.
+Discard the through-the-door

 Our Ratings Tables list the area locksmith services that received 10